DORA 2025, Part 3. How AI Is Transforming Software Development: Adoption, Use Cases, and Impact on Team Effectiveness

 AI use and adoption

-As we continue to study AI adoption trends in the software development industry, it is becoming clear that AI use in development has grown significantly.
-In this fast-changing field, it is important to offer data-driven recommendations that help the professional community navigate the changes ahead.
-The "State of AI-assisted Software Development 2025" report is our deepest and most detailed study of AI use in development to date.
+As we continue to study AI adoption trends in the software development industry, one thing is clear: AI use in development has grown substantially.
+In this fast-changing field, it is important to provide data-driven guidance to help the professional community navigate the shifts underway.

 Key insights: adoption and usage experience